tomsuch/M5Stack-SAM/README.md

 	Sleep mode

-I will be glad when you share the further development, I will continuously add other applications and options.
+I be glad when you share the further development, I will continuously add other applications and options.

+QRCode showing:

+	QRPrint("www.google.com");

 SimpleBeacon: